Shipilin/specqp/README.md

 Check the window menu for extended functionality.
 For example, it is possible to plot callibration curves and open txt files as text.

+### Manual

+More information on how to use the GUI and package methods can be found in *docs/specqp_manual.rst* file of the github repository accessible at *https://github.com/Shipilin/specqp* or via Help... menu.